Introduction to Southeast Asia

 Southeast Asia consists of eleven countries that reach from eastern India to China, and is generally divided into “mainland” and “island” zones.
-The mainland (Burma, Thailand, Laos, Cambodia, and Vietnam) is actually an extension of the Asian continent.
+The mainland (Myanmar, Thailand, Laos, Cambodia, and Vietnam) is actually an extension of the Asian continent.
 Muslims can be found in all mainland countries, but the most significant populations are in southern Thailand and western Burma (Arakan).
 The Cham people of central Vietnam and Cambodia are also Muslim.

 Island or maritime Southeast Asia includes Malaysia, Singapore, Indonesia, the Philippines, Brunei, and the new nation of East Timor (formerly part of Indonesia).
 Islam is the state religion in Malaysia and Brunei.
 Although 85 percent of Indonesia’s population of over 234,000,000 are Muslims, a larger number than any other country in the world, Islam is not the official state religion.
 Muslims are a minority in Singapore and the southern Philippines.

 Geography, Environment, and Cultural Zones